 The Golden Candlestick as a Symbol of the Word of the LORD

-The notion that the golden candlestick represents the word of the LORD of course lines up perfectly with the collective witness of Scripture, which states that God’s word is a lamp and a light (Psalm 119:105; cf. Prov.
-6:23).
-The relational equivalence between these two constructs is likewise apparent in God’s words to the prophet Isaiah when he says: “: . . . if they speak not according to this word, it is because there is no light in them” (Isa.
-8:20).
-The implication from this statement is clear—the Word of God is light, and therefore anyone who rejects it or does not speak according to it is in darkness.
+The idea that the golden candlestick represents the word of the LORD aligns seamlessly with the broader testimony of Scripture, which repeatedly describes God’s word as a lamp and a light (Psalm 119:105; cf. Proverbs 6:23).
+This association is reinforced in Isaiah 8:20: “. . . if they speak not according to this word, it is because there is no light in them.”
+The implication is unmistakable—God’s Word is light, and those who reject it dwell in darkness.

 The long and sluggish development of the Protestant biblical canon